aaomidi/se311-winter-2018/Homework/03/README.md

 ### Video

-To demonstrate this project, I have included a video: XXXX
+To demonstrate this project, I have included a video: https://youtu.be/XV8lMef  bFKU